 Pain is a part of life.
 We all know that.
 However, some conditions that cause chronic pain require medical intervention and treatment.
 In this post, we’ll be discussing some common problems that our Pocatello pain doctors can treat.

-Fibromyalgia is something that many people suffer with, however, the condition itself is still something of a mystery for healthcare providers.
+Fibromyalgia is something that many people suffer from, however, the condition itself is still something of a mystery for healthcare providers.
 It seems the result of atypical nervous system responses.
-Simply put, the body overreacts to stimulus that most wouldn’t interpret as painful.
+Simply put, the body overreacts to stimuli that most wouldn’t interpret as painful.

 Causes & Symptoms

 - Tenderness in various areas of the body